-- Psychosis Treatment Program and the Anchor Point Clinic
+- Psychosis Treatment Program & Anchor Point Clinic

 - Women’s Mental Health Program

 The Anchor Point Clinic specializes in helping persons (and their families) who are experiencing psychosis.
-About 4 percent of the world's adult population suffers from psychosis and can include false beliefs about what is taking place and who you are (delusions) or seeing or hearing things that aren't there (hallucinations).
-Sometimes psychosis may be from medical or neurologic problems or may arise from problems with drugs and alcohol.
+About 4% of the world's adult population suffers from psychosis, which can include false beliefs about what is taking place and who you are (delusions) or seeing or hearing things that aren't there (hallucinations).
+Sometimes psychosis may be from medical or neurologic problems — such as schizophrenia, schizoaffective disorder, depression, obsessive-compulsive disorder, or bipolar disorder — or it may arise from problems with drugs and alcohol.
 We offer a range of services, including diagnostic evaluation, specialized medication management, consultations, family education and support, psychotherapy, and research programs.

 Rajiv P. Sharma, MD, Program Director

 Robert W. Marvin, MD

 Clare Tessman, APN

 Cheryl Farney, CRSS

 Although medications alone are often not sufficient to recover from persistent psychosis, they are usually an essential part of the overall treatment program.
 Treatment planning also includes family and others whose lives are affected by the patient's condition.
 Lines of communication with family and friends are established, while respecting each patient's confidentiality.
 Our recovery-oriented approach focuses on the patient's personal goals, considered an essential part of the treatment planning process.